Best Practices for CRM User Adoption

 Each stakeholder group has unique perspectives, goals, and concerns.
 That’s why involving them from the outset will help ensure their needs are understood and addressed throughout the CRM adoption process.

-Senior management, for example, will likely be concerned with the impact on the bottom line and demonstrating ROI.
+For example, senior management will be concerned with the impact on the bottom line and demonstrating ROI.
 Department heads may want to ensure the CRM system aids in meeting departmental performance goals and how it will overcome current pain points.

 Adoption Strategy

-The goal will be to ensure that everyone knows what they need to do and when to avoid surprises or misunderstandings later on.
+The goal will be to ensure that everyone knows what they need to do to avoid surprises or misunderstandings later on.

 Training and Education